thewca/wca-regulations/wca-guidelines-2013.md

 ## <article-5><puzzle-defects><puzzledefects> Article 5: Puzzle Defects

+- 5b5+) [EXAMPLE] Examples of pieces physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube, an arbitrary combination of pieces not exceeding the limit of one coloured face.
+- 5b5++) [EXAMPLE] Examples of pieces physically detached, resulting in a "DNF": two 3x3x3 center caps, two big cube center pieces of different colors, a 3x3x3 edge piece, an arbitrary combination of pieces exceeding the limit of one coloured face.
-- 5b5+) [EXAMPLE] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot.
+- 5b5+++) [EXAMPLE] Example of pieces not fully attached, resulting in a solved state: a 5x5x5 centre piece twisted in its spot.
-- 5b5++) [EXAMPLE] Example of judging an attempt ending with a defective puzzle: A Pyraminx with a detached tip may be reassembled in three states, one fully solved, and two "+2" states.
-An attempt ending in such a situation would be assigned a "+2" penalty.
+- 5b5++++) [EXAMPLE] Example of pieces physically attached but not fully placed, resulting in a "DNF": a 3x3x3 edge piece slightly popped out.

 ## <article-6><awards><awards> Article 6: Awards/prizes/honours